 The not so smart bits

-I can’t simply see any major flaws with this machine, but reading through the Amazon reviews, though it’s largely positive as you can tell by looking at the overall review score, if you trawl through the single star reviews it doesn’t paint a pretty picture, with rather a lot of failures reported.
+I can’t really see any major flaws with this machine, but reading through the Amazon reviews, although it’s largely positive as you can tell by looking at the overall review score, if you trawl through the single star reviews it doesn’t paint a pretty picture, with quite a lot of failures reported.

 Check Price – Amazon UKCheck Price – Sage Appliances Check Price – Currys

-This isn’t a “smart” filter coffee makeking device in the sense that it’s connected via a Bluetooth app or Alexa, and really there are very few filter coffees that are, at the time of writing, but this is a very smart drip coffee machine in the broader sense of the word.
+This isn’t a “smart” filter coffee machine in the sense that it’s connected via a Bluetooth app or Alexa, and actually there are very few filter coffees that are, at the time of writing, but this is a very smart filter coffee machine in the broader sense of the word.

 The smart bits